AGraves33/Portfolio/README.md

 - Value: Provides business insight about customers and how likely they are to buy a bike based on their demographic or personal characteristics.

 PYTHON<br/>
-NFL Home Attendance and Team Success
+<br/>NFL Home Attendance and Team Success
 - Combined webscrapping with an already existing dataset to gather more datapoints.
 - Performed in depth data cleaning techniques to combine multiple excel files into one working dataset.
 - Filtered and joined values based on team names.